qvest-digital/go-nuki/README.md

 # go-nuki

 A go library to control [nuki](https://nuki.io) devices - such as Smart Locks - via bluetooth.
-This library is orienting on the official [Nuki Smart Lock API V2.2.1](https://developer.nuki.io/page/nuki-smart-lock-api-2/2/) documentation.
+This library is orienting on the official [Nuki Smart Lock API V2.2.1](https://developer.nuki.io/page/nuki-smart-lock-api-2/2/) and [Nuki Opener API v.1.1.1](https://developer.nuki.io/page/nuki-opener-api-1/7/) documentations.
 Since this library is based on the [go-ble](https://github.com/go-ble/ble) bluetooth lib, only **Linux** and **Mac OS** are supported currently.

-This lib was successfully tested with a **Nuki Smart Lock 2.0** but it should also work with other Nuki Smart Locks.
+This lib was successfully tested with a **Nuki Smart Lock 2.0** and **Nuki Opener 2.0** but it should also work with other Nuki Smart Locks / Opener.

 # Features